bradparks/hammerspoon_vimouse/README.md

 - Small Move using Shift+JKLM
 - Micro Move using Ctrl+Shift+JKLM
 - Click using "Enter" key
+- Switch to monitors by number, using "M1", "M2", etc.

 and grid movement can be done based off of letters displayed in the grid.